pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

             ;C:\Users\username\AppData\Local\atom\bin

-    to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.
+    to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and preceeding text.

     Click on OK as often as needed.